rainerpm/CSAssignmentChecker/README.md

   (NOTE: For registration purposes the assignment name part of the file name must be the word "register").
   **Answer 1** in the Main Menu.
 The program detects the registration files in /demo/1/ and registers the 2 students by creating/updating a file called REGISTER.txt (and then deleting the registration files).
   For the demo the directories /demo/5/ and /demo/6/ already had predefined student registrations in a REGISTER.txt file.
-* To demo the more advanced verification of a JAVA program, copy the student program /demo/sampleSubmissions/studentProblems/1LovelaceAda1234_Collatz.zip to the class period 1 folder /demo/1/.
+* To demo the more advanced verification of a JAVA program, copy the student program /demo/sampleSubmissions/studentProblems/Ada Lovelace 1234 - GCD.zip to the class period 1 folder /demo/1/.
-  This represents the student's code for an assignment named "Collatz".
-The student submitted a zip file containing Collatz.java (definining the Collatz object) and the test code for that object that the student wrote in CollatzRunner.java.
-In addition to the expected output file gold.txt, the teacher has also supplied a specific test program called CollatzTester.java in the folder /demo/ASSIGNMENT_GROUPS/first6weeksAssignments/collatz/ as well as two runnerUserInput&.txt files to provide input to the Collatz.
-The program runs the CollatzTester program and should report *** CORRECT *** since the program's output matches the expected output.
-Selecting **d** in the assignment menu will show the program and expected (which match).
-You'll see the output from the runs of CollatzTeseter.java, CollatzRunner.java (with runnerUserInput1.txt providing the user input),  and CollatzRunner.java (with runnerUserInput2.txt providing the user input)
+  This represents the student's code for an assignment named "GCD".
+The student submitted a zip file containing GCD.java (definining the GCD object) and the test code for that object that the student wrote in GCDRunner.java.
+In addition to the expected output file gold.txt, the teacher has also supplied a specific test program called GCDTester.java in the folder /demo/ASSIGNMENT_GROUPS/first6weeksAssignments/GCD/ as well as runnerUserInput&.txt files to provide user input to GCDRunner.java.
+The program runs the GCDTester program and should report *** CORRECT *** since the program's output matches the expected output in gold.txt.
+Selecting **d** in the assignment menu shows the program and expected output in the diff program.
+This is the output from the runs of GCDTester.java and GCDRunner.java (with the runnerUserInput*.txt files providing the user input).

 ### Main Menu
 The program's Main Menu\